Explore Different Areas of Mental Illness

 Our research department has been engaged in all stages of research design, recruitment, implementation, interpretation, and dissemination.
 Protocols range from clinical medication trials to psychosocial interventions, and from neuropsychological testing to substance use screening.

 We are proud of our record of reliably recruiting large numbers of subjects for the many different studies for which we have been a partner.
 The research department also helps with collecting and analyzing data to determine treatment outcomes.

 Our Data Tells A Story

 Our continuous involvement in research studies and intensive evaluation of program outcomes has allowed The Mental Health Center of Greater Manchester to implement new evidence-based programs and services, which improve the well-being and mental health outcomes for some of our most vulnerable patients.
-These programs are geared toward those who are released from hospital emergency rooms, correctional facilities or other.
+These programs are geared toward those who are released from hospital emergency rooms, correctional facilities, or other specific settings.
 Newly added programs include:

-Care Transitions Team (CATT), is a longer-term program that was designed to support individuals with a mental illness who are released from correctional or inpatient hospital settings, with the goal of improving patient outcomes and reducing recidivism.
+Care Transitions Team (CATT), is a longer-term program that was designed to support individuals with a mental illness who are released from correctional or inpatient hospital settings, to improve patient outcomes and reduce recidivism.

-The Intensive Transitions Team (ITT) program serves a population with significant mental health needs and complex medical requirements, with a goal of rapidly connecting clients to needed services, benefiting both the community and the clients themselves through improved mental health and reductions in emergency medical costs.
+The Intensive Transitions Team (ITT) program serves a population with significant mental health needs and complex medical requirements, intending to rapidly connect patients to needed services, benefiting both the community and the patients themselves through improved mental health and reductions in emergency medical costs.